t-8ch/linux-gigabyte-wmi-driver/README.md

 # Linux Driver for WMI on Gigabyte Mainboards

+***This driver is now part of the Linux mainline kernel.
+This repository is only for historical reference.
+All development happens upstream***

 Tested with
 * X570 I Aorus Pro Wifi (rev 1.0)
 * B550M DS3H